nataliepopescu/verifopt/PRELIM_EVAL.md

     - `code size in bytes`
     - `benchmark perf`

-why does the mir-rw not improve code size but the src-rw does (w mod rustc)?
+why does the mir-rw not improve in code size but the src-rw does (w mod rustc)?

 ## `cgu = 1` (`opt-level = 3`)